inspiraller/gulpAndCustomEslintRule/README.md

 - node
 - npm

-# How to set up gulp and eslint with two of your own custom eslint rules:
+# How to provide an eslint rule to test the whole source code of a file:
 - git clone [this repo]
 - open package.json and remove -   "dependencies": {"eslint-plugin-eslintCustomRules": "file:eslintCustomRules"}
 - npm update